Spectacular Sunsets Awaken Serene Sunrises

 Sandaway Suites and Beach 103 W. Strand Road

-This casual boutique hotel is within walking distance of all the attractions in the quaint historic town of Oxford, which happens to overlook one of the most beautiful stretches of the Tred Avon River.
+This casual boutique hotel is within walking distance to all the attractions in the quaint historic town of Oxford, which happens to overlook one of the most beautiful stretches of the Tred Avon River.
 With its own private beach, this small resort has cozy cottages with screened in porches facing westward, treating guests to one of the East Coast’s most sublime sunsets.
 Not staying at Sandaway?
 Settle in at the small beach beside the inn.

 Doc’s Sunset Grille 104 W. Pier Street